divyesh17/jest-eamples/README.md

 ### Getting Started

-Clone this repo and go to the directory `jest-example`.
+Clone this repo and go to the directory `jest-examples`.
 Then run `npm install`.

 ### `npm test <path>`
 Run all the tests at `<path>`. <br>